MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-learn-bash.md

 ---
 # Learn to use Bash with the Azure CLI

 Azure CLI reference commands can execute in several different [shell environments](choose-the-right-azure-command-line-tool.md#different-shell-environments), but Microsoft Docs primarily use the Bash environment.
 If you're new to Bash and also the Azure CLI, this article a great place to begin your learning journey.
-Work through this article much like you would a tutorial, to learn how to use the Azure CLI in a Bash environment with ease.
+Work through this article much like you would a tutorial to learn how to use the Azure CLI in a Bash environment with ease.

 In this article, you learn how to: